relay-chat/react-link-previewer/README.md

 work in progress...

-Preview links with page meta tags using a React hook + Go service.
+Preview links with page meta tags using React hook + Go service.

 ## Features

 - ⚡ Client-side and server-side support
-- 🛠️ Hook and component are written in TypeScript
+- 🛠️ Hook is written in TypeScript
 - 🚀 Fast standalone service (written in Go)

 ## Folks using react-link-previewer

 - [RelayChat](https://relaychat.app/)

-## Component
+## Frontend

 ### Installation